expo/expo/docs/versions/v8.0.0/guides/configuration.md

 **Standalone Apps Only**. iOS standalone app specific configuration

 >  `bundleIdentifier`
 > The bundle identifier for your iOS standalone app.
 You make it up, but it needs to be unique on the App Store.
 See [this StackOverflow question](http://stackoverflow.com/questions/11347470/what-does-bundle-identifier-mean-in-the-ios-project).
 Reverse DNS notation unique name for your app.
-For example, host.exp.exponent, where exp.host is our domain and Exponent is our app.
+For example, host.exp.exponent, where exp.host is our domain and Expo is our app.

  `android`
 **Standalone Apps Only**.
 Android standalone app specific configuration

 >  `package`
 > The package name for your Android standalone app.
 You make it up, but it needs to be unique on the Play Store.
 See [this StackOverflow question](http://stackoverflow.com/questions/6273892/android-package-name-convention).
 Reverse DNS notation unique name for your app.
-For example, host.exp.exponent, where exp.host is our domain and Exponent is our app.
+For example, host.exp.exponent, where exp.host is our domain and Expo is our app.
 >
 >  `config`
 >  `fabric`